fent/node-ytdl-core/README.md

 * Regionally restricted (requires a [proxy](example/proxy.js))
 * Private (if you have access, requires [cookies](example/cookies.js))
 * Rentals (if you have access, requires [cookies](example/cookies.js))

-YouTube intentionally rate limits downloads, particularly audio only formats, likely to prevent bandwidth abuse.
-The download rate is still faster than a media player can play the video, even on 2x.
-See [#294](https://github.com/fent/node-ytdl-core/issues/294).

 Generated download links are valid for 6 hours, for the same IP address.